 - Add the carrots after about 40 minutes.

 - Season with salt and pepper to taste.

 - Give each person piece of veal.
-Slice and serve the tongue and pork at the table and scoop the sauce over the meat with the chopped parsley.
+Slice and serve the tongue and pork at the table and scoop the sauce over the meat with the chopped parsley or coriander.